AnnA-Dmitrienko/R-programming-BarIllan-University/README.md

 # R-programming-BarIllan-University

-The exercises from the course
+The solutions to data analytics exercises from the course